The Western Front (TV series)

-The show is notable for encouraging people to form a "big 'W'" hand sign in the background of television broadcasts on any show on any network.
-The sign is created by holding your hands up in front of you with the thumbs touching and only the index fingers extended, to form a "W" shape.
-Each week the show highlights signs seen at football matches, behind outside broadcasts or posed photos of people forming the W at notable locations around the world.
-They also encourage celebrities to form the "W" sign, and have filmed Kevin Rudd, John Howard, Jennifer Hawkins and Kobe Bryant.
+The show was notable for encouraging people to form a "big 'W'" hand sign in the background of television broadcasts on any show on any network.
+The sign was created by holding your hands up in front of you with the thumbs touching and only the index fingers extended, to form a "W" shape.
+Each week the show highlighted signs seen at football matches, behind outside broadcasts or posed photos of people forming the W at notable locations around the world.
+They also encouraged celebrities to form the "W" sign, and filmed Kevin Rudd, John Howard, Jennifer Hawkins and Kobe Bryant.

-The show is broadcast on Saturday afternoons, normally between the two midday and night games that Network Ten has the rights to broadcast, and prior to Before the Game, the nationally broadcast football comedy show.
-It is one of the few regularly broadcast shows apart from news programs to be filmed in Western Australia.
+The show was broadcast on Saturday afternoons, normally between the two midday and night games that Network Ten had the rights to broadcast, and prior to Before the Game, the nationally broadcast football comedy show.